 - Always keep the necessary volume of rinsing/washing water flowing over the evaporative media. - Watch for dry streaks.
 Any issues preventing adequate water flow to the evaporative media should be fixed as soon as possible to eliminate dry streaks. - Always keep evaporative media clean.
 Practice the recommended monthly maintenance detailed hereafter. - If algae shows in fine growth quickly, regularly use an algaecide recommended by Portacool, LLC in the reservoir water or make-up water streams.
-A permanent solution may also be installed to dose the system continuously with chemical to ensure cleanliness. - Allow your evaporative media to dry completely once every 24 hours. - Shade your evaporative media, if possible, without inhibiting airflow.
-Sunshine is a necessary component for algae photosynthesis.
-Shading your evaporative media will discourage algae growth. - Flush and clean the evaporative system sump or reservoir regularly.
+A permanent solution may also be installed to dose the system continuously with chemical to ensure cleanliness. - Allow your evaporative media to dry completely once every 24 hours if possible. - Shade your evaporative media, if possible, without inhibiting airflow.
+Sunshine or indoor lighting is a necessary component for algae photosynthesis.
+Shading or switching AHU lights off on your evaporative media will discourage algae growth. - Flush and clean the evaporative system sump or reservoir regularly.
 A dumping system equipped with a timer to control automated dumping cycles may also be used. - Maintain and clean in-line filters or strainers regularly.